cyrusaf/ctxlog/README.md

 )

 func main() {
  ctx := context.Background()

-    // Create a tag and json based logger and set it as the default logger logger := slog.New(ctxlog.NewTagHandler(slog.NewJSONHandler(os.Stdout)))
+ // Create a tag and json based logger and set it as the default logger logger := slog.New(ctxlog.NewHandler(slog.NewJSONHandler(os.Stdout))) slog.SetDefault(logger)
-    slog.SetDefault(logger)

-    // Can set tags on the context using ctxlog.WithTag(ctx, key, value) ctx = ctxlog.WithTag(ctx, "hello", "world")
+ // Can set tags on the context using ctxlog.WithTag(ctx, key, value) ctx = ctxlog.WithAttrs(ctx, slog.String("hello", "world"))

  // Can also set tags when logging.
 Can use slog global methods such as
-    // InfoCtx if set as the default logger. slog.InfoCtx(ctx, "test", "foo", "bar")
+ // InfoCtx if set as default logger. slog.InfoCtx(ctx, "test", slog.Int("foo", 5))
-    // Output:{"time":"2023-04-25T19:18:13.457009-07:00","level":"INFO","msg":"test","foo":"bar","hello":"world"}
+ // Output:{"level":"INFO","msg":"test","foo":5,"hello":"world"}}
-}
 ```